 Creating timers using erlang:send_after/3 and erlang:start_timer/3, is much more efficient than using the timers provided by the timer module in STDLIB.
 The timer module uses a separate process to manage the timers.
-That process can easily become overloaded if many processes create and cancel timers frequently.
+That process can easily become overloaded if many processes create and cancel timers frequently (especially when using the SMP emulator).